O1ahmad/ansible-role-tmux/README.md

 `tmux`can be installed using OS package management systems provided by the supported platforms (e.g `apt`, `yum/dnf`).

-_The following variables can be customized to control various aspects of this installation processr:_
+_The following variables can be customized to control various aspects of this installation process:_

 `service_package: <package-name-and-version>` (**default**: *tmux*[-latest])
 - name and version of the tmux package to download and install.
 [Reference](http://fr2.rpmfind.net/linux/rpm2html/search.php?query=tmux&submit=Search+...&system=&arch=) or run something like `dnf --showduplicates list tmux` in a terminal to display a list of available packages for your platform